hajarhomayouni/DataQualityTestTool/README.md

 # DataQualityTestTool
-This tool is an automated data quality test approach that:<br/> (1) Discovers the constraints in data records that must be satisfied and <br/>
+ADQuaTe implements a data quality test approach that:<br/> (1) Discovers the constraints in data records that must be satisfied and <br/>
 (2) Detects faulty records that do not satisfy the discovered constraints <br/>

 ## Requirements
- python3 and java1.8
+ python3, java1.8, and Graphviz are installed. <br/>
+ The PATH or path variable contains the paths to the appropriate bin folders. <br/>

 ## Steps to install the tool
 **Clone or download the tool**<br/>